cswank/kcli/README.md

 <img src="./docs/five.png"/>

-### Jumping
-You can use the jump command (C-j) to set the current offset of a partition or topic.
-Jumping on a partition is simple: the number you enter becomes the current offset.
-Jumping on a topic is a bit different.
-The number you enter sets the current offset of each partition relative to either the 1st offset or last offset.
-If the number you enter (N) is positive then the current offset becomes first offset + N.  If the number you enter is negative then the current offset becomes last offset + N.

 ### Searching
 You can search for a string on either a partition or topic.
 When you search on a partition then the current offset is set to the first message that